backwardn/smartos-live/README.md

 illumos-joyent and not any other repository.
 Keeping them separate this way allows us to minimize build-time flag days that require updating multiple repositories at once.

-#### Device Drivers

-Device drivers represent a slight exception to the normal rules.
-While they should be added to the standard manifest directory, they also need to be added to two files in smartos-live.
-Specifically, the driver should be listed in `overlay/generic/etc/name_to_major` and assigned the next free major number.
-Any aliases for the driver, devices which the driver should attach to, should be added to `overlay/generic/etc/driver_aliases`.

 ## Testing and Things to Think About